Adaptive Frontier Exploration on Graphs with Applications to Network-Based Disease Testing: Experiments

 Beyond experiments on synthetic graphs, we also evaluated the policies on real-world sexual interaction networks derived from a de-identified, public-use dataset released by ICPSR \cite{morris2011hiv}\footnote{This de-identified, public-use dataset is publicly available for download at \url{https://www.icpsr.umich.edu/web/ICPSR/studies/22140} upon agreeing to ICPSR's terms of use.
 IRB is not required; see \cref{sec:appendix-experiments}.}.
 This dataset was originally collected to examine how partnership networks influence the transmission of sexually transmitted and blood-borne infections.
 It includes reported sexual edges, covariates of each individuals (e.g., whether the individual is unemployed or homeless, etc), and reported statuses for 5 sexually transmitted diseases: Gonorrhea, Chlamydia, Syphilis, HIV, and Hepatitis.

 For each disease, we fit parameters as described in \cref{sec:appendix-application} and use these parameters to define $\cP$ for each \OurProblem{} instance on these real-world sexual interaction graphs.
-As the graphs are large, we do not run \textsc{Optimal} and use 200 Monte Carlo simulations to estimate the expected performance of each policy.
+To be precise, we define $\cP$ to be a pairwise MRF over the transmission network $\cG$, and $\cP$ is parameterized by vectors $\theta_1 \in \R^{2+2d}$ and $\theta_2 \in \R^{4+5d}$, where $d \in \N$ is the the dimension of the covariates.
 Since the role of the discount factor $\beta \in (0,1)$ in \OurProblem{} is to encourage early identification of infected individuals, any value in that range is technically valid.
-To better reflect practical scenarios where timely detection is important across the entire population, we use $\beta = 0.99$ in our experiments and report results under both discounted and undiscounted objectives.
-In \cref{sec:appendix-experiments}, we explain in further detail how we pre-process the dataset, produce joint distributions $\cP$ for each graph for the experiments, and provide our full experimental results.
+To better reflect practical scenarios where timely detection is important across the entire population, we use $\beta = 0.99$ in our experiments and report results in terms of fraction of positive cases detected.
+In \cref{sec:appendix-experiments}, we explain in further detail how we pre-process the dataset, produce joint distributions $\cP$ for each graph for the experiments.

+Our experimental results on real-world graphs is given in \cref{fig:exp3-combined}.\footnote{All experiments were performed on a personal laptop (Apple MacBook 2024, M4 chip, 16GB memory).} As these graphs are large, we do not run \textsc{Optimal} and use 200 Monte Carlo simulations to estimate the expected performance of each policy.
+To enable evaluation on larger graphs while preserving network structure, we applied a principled subsampling strategy based on connected components to preserve topological properties of the original network more faithfully than node-level subsampling.
+For each disease-specific dataset, we randomly shuffled the connected components and then greedily aggregated them into a new graph until the total number of nodes exceeded a specified threshold $\tau$.
+Due to the sparsity of the graphs, the resulting subsampled graphs contain approximately $\tau$ nodes as desired.
+To balance computational feasibility with dataset representativeness, we set $\tau = 300$.
+For the graph statistics of the full and subsampled real-world interaction graphs, see \cref{tab:real-world-statistics} and \cref{tab:subset-statistics} in \cref{sec:appendix-experiments}.